Zyruvias/hades-HudControl/README.md

 If you prefer text instructions, follow these steps:

-If you don't already have Python installed, download it from [python.org](https://www.python.org/downloads/) and install it.

 Once you have downloaded the `HudControl.zip` file, open up your Hades game directory.
 You can find this by launching Hades, then opening Task Manager, finding the Hades process, right-clicking on it, and selecting Open File Location.

 Unzip the files into the `.../Hades/Content` folder.
-You should now have the standard folders such as `Scripts` and `Game` as well as a new folder called `Mods` and the `modimporter.py` script.
+You should now have the standard folders such as `Scripts` and `Game` as well as a new folder called `Mods` and the `modimporter.exe` script.

-Run the `modimporter.py` script to install the mods, then load into your game.
-Whenever you want to uninstall the mods, simply delete the contents of the `Mods` folder, and run the `modimporter.py` script again.
+Run the `modimporter.exe` script to install the mods, then load into your game.
+Whenever you want to uninstall the mods, simply delete the contents of the `Mods` folder, and run the `modimporter.exe` script again.

 # Configuration